chipsalliance/chisel/website/blog/2025/06-20-2025-scala-plugins-in-chisel/index.md

 ```

 `ValDef`, `TypeTree`, `Apply`, `Ident` and so on are constructs from
-the Scala compiler source code which create the AST.
+the Scala compiler source code which help construct the AST.

 Once a Chisel type has been detected by the naming transformation, it
 inspects the syntax tree of each AST node to extract the variable name